 The exhibition and arts keep changing around the year.

-At a time, more than 15 local artists' works like sculpture, painting, ceramics, jewelry, among others, are displayed.
+At a time, more than 15 local artists' works are displayed here, like sculpture, painting, ceramics, and jewelry.

 In addition, the gallery is also famous for holding events.

 Try Ya Ya's Frozen Yogurt

 Ya Ya's Frozen Yogurt will change your opinion with over 60 different flavors of yogurts available here.